Concise History of the 10th Wing and its Airfield

 The arrival in 1962 of United States Air Forces in Europe Custodial Unit "Detachment 0600" made clear that the 10th Wing not only has a conventional job to do in case of war.
 Currently the 701st Munitions Support Squadron USAFE is attached to the Wing.

-text & picture sources : own collection & the world wide web
+text & picture sources : own collection & the world wide web / No copyright infringement intended, drawings and photos belong to the rightful owners.

 home